We knew it wasn’t coming home: how we predicted the World Cup result

 Modern day intelligence (probably unlike football punditry – we’ll go back to our day jobs now) is all about quickly prioritizing from large amounts of incomplete connected data – and in that scenario, graph analysis could be invaluable.

-If you’d like to kick off your own evaluation, request one here.
+If you’d like to kick off your own evaluation, request a free trial of our toolkits.

 image source: https://buff.ly/2me2cFK